alexcojocaru/elasticsearch-maven-plugin/README.md

 # Elasticsearch Maven Plugin [![Build Status](https://travis-ci.org/alexcojocaru/elasticsearch-maven-plugin.png?branch=master)](https://travis-ci.org/alexcojocaru/elasticsearch-maven-plugin)

 A Maven plugin to run Elasticsearch instances during the integration test phase of a build.
-Although it is not a local Elasticsearch node per se (for it must be able to communicate to other nodes outside the JVM), it is as lightweight as possible (1 shard, 0 replicas, multicast discovery disabled and zen ping timeout set to 3ms).
+Although it is not a local Elasticsearch node per se (for it is not able to communicate to other nodes outside the JVM), it is as lightweight as possible (1 shard, 0 replicas, multicast discovery disabled and zen ping timeout set to 3ms).

-It also has another goal that allows you to run a single node Elasticsearch cluster (optional loading data) and keep it running until the process is killed by CTRL+C.
+Another way to run a single node Elasticsearch cluster (providing a scriptFile is optional) is through the **run** goal, which keeps the process running until it is terminated with CTRL+C.

+The current plugin version supports Elasticsearch v2.x.x.
+For Elasticsearch v1.x.x support, see version 1.x of the plugin.

 ## Usage
 The following Elasticsearch properties can be configured through the plugin configuration section: